meetpaladiya44/Smartcache_CLI_Tool/README.md

 ## 🔐 Security

-- Never commit your `.env` file or MongoDB credentials
+- Never commit your private keys or sensitive information
-- Use environment variables for sensitive configuration
+- Use strong passwords for your accounts
-- Ensure your MongoDB Atlas cluster has proper network access controls
-- Consider using MongoDB Atlas IP whitelisting for additional security
+- Keep your CLI and dependencies up to date

 ## 🤝 Contributing